covjson/specification/profiles.md

 #### MultiPoint profile

-- A domain with MultiPoint profile must have the axis `"composite"` and may have the axis `"t"` where `"t"` must have a single coordinate only.
+- A domain with MultiPoint profile MUST have the axis `"composite"` and MAY have the axis `"t"` where `"t"` MUST have a single coordinate only.
-- The axis `"composite"` must have the data type `"Tuple"` and the component identifiers `"x","y","z"` or `"x","y"`.
+- The axis `"composite"` MUST have the data type `"Tuple"` and the component identifiers `"x","y","z"` or `"x","y"`.

 Example:
 ```js